xinyudong93/LSTM_GNN_IntegratedWithNodeEncoding/README.md

 # LSTM GNN Model Integrated with Clinical Code Node Encoding

 BERT_model_preparation and Doc2Vec_embedding_preparation are the notebook to create clincial code embedding.

 LSTM_GCN are the main file to run the model.

+You can download the description slides to read about the detailed introduction.

 ## Developement Dependencies